F88/yonokomae/docs/TESTING.md

 ## CI/CD

-Our CI pipeline runs all checks, including linting, type checking, and all forms of tests.
-For details, see the [CI/CD Pipeline section in CONTRIBUTING.md](../CONTRIBUTING.md).
+Our CI pipeline runs all checks, including linting, type checking, data package validation, and all forms of tests.
+The pipeline validates:

+- **Application Tests:** Unit, integration, and E2E tests for the main application
+- **Data Package Tests:** Schema validation and uniqueness checks for all data packages
+- **Type Safety:** TypeScript compilation for all packages
+- **Code Quality:** ESLint and Prettier across the monorepo

+For details, see the [CI/CD Pipeline section in CONTRIBUTING.md](../CONTRIBUTING_EN.md).